josephtrandev/Vax-Man-Python/README.md

+# Vax-Man Python Game

+> A game inspired by Pac-Man with a few different rules

+# About Project:

 To get a better understanding of PyGame and Python in general, this project will make use of the two to create a game called Vax-Man.

 Vax-Man is inspired by Pac-Man, using the same rules with a few exceptions: